mofo7777/H264Dxva2Decoder/README.md

 * only tested DXVA2_ModeH264_E GPU mode
 * minimal GPU for NVIDIA cards -> Feature Set C (VP4) see https://en.wikipedia.org/wiki/Nvidia_PureVideo
 * the GPU decoding is OK with NVIDIA GeForce 700 series
-* With Intel HD Graphics, it's ok with startcode 0x00,0x00,0x01 but not with 0x000x00,0x00,0x01 (see #define USE_WORKAROUND_FOR_INTEL_GPU)
+* the GPU decoding is OK with Intel HD Graphics 4000 and 510

 ### ATOM
 * sample time is not used for display : use 1000 / frame rate - 4 (custom frame rate approximation)